alibaba/feathub/docs/content/concepts/basic-concepts.md

 - `transform`: A declarative definition of how to derive this feature's values.
 - `keys`: an optional list of strings, corresponding to the names of fields in the parent table necessary to interpret this feature's values.
-If it is specified, it is used as the join key when Feathub joins this feature onto another table.
+If it is specified, it is used as the join key when FeatHub joins this feature onto another table.

 ## Transformation - Declarative Definition of Feature Computation

 A `Transformation` defines how to derive a new feature from existing features.
-Feathub currently supports the following types of Transformations.
+FeatHub currently supports the following types of Transformations.

-- `ExpressionTransform` derives feature values by applying Feathub expression on one row of the parent table at a time.
-Feathub expression language is a declarative language with build-in functions.
-See [Feathub expression](feathub_expression.md) for more information.
+- `ExpressionTransform` derives feature values by applying FeatHub expression on one row of the parent table at a time.
+FeatHub expression language is a declarative language with build-in functions.
+See [FeatHub expression](feathub_expression.md) for more information.
-- `OverWindowTransform` derives feature values by applying Feathub expression and aggregation function on multiple rows of a table at a time.
+- `OverWindowTransform` derives feature values by applying FeatHub expression and aggregation function on multiple rows of a table at a time.
-- `SlidingWindowTransform` derives feature values by applying Feathub expression and aggregation function on multiple rows in a sliding window.
+- `SlidingWindowTransform` derives feature values by applying FeatHub expression and aggregation function on multiple rows in a sliding window.
 - `JoinTransform` derives feature values by joining parent table with a feature from another table.